Part 3 - the rest of the story

 Do you see how the story goes?

-It is a story that is almost IMPOSSIBLE to tell and to write.
-But again, I make this feeble attempt in hopes that someone will see themselves in my own story, or part of my story, and know one thing.
+It is a story that is almost IMPOSSIBLE to tell and write.
+But again, I make this feeble attempt in hopes that someone will see themselves in my story or part of it and know one thing.

 GOD CAN DELIVER YOU!